This page contains information for ESSA Student Members on understanding how to find a job and the basic knowledge areas for each profession.

 Worksafe Victoria: For exercise physiologists who are registered with Medicare, their Medicare number(s) will be used as the provider number.

 Provider numbers are only valid from the date of approval by Medicare.
 For more information on Medicare click here.

-Working in the Fitness Industry
+For information about working in the Fitness Industry click here

 A Senate inquiry into the Practice of Sports Science in Australia commenced in 2013 and tabled to the government a number of recommendations to ensure the integrity of sport and health and welfare of athletes is protected at all times.
 The Government released their response to the senate report in late 2016.
 The response agreed with key recommendations and acknowledged a number of resources that exist to help industry be aware of their rights and responsibilities.

 Key resources to be aware of include:

 - This aims to align domestic anti-doping efforts in Australia through a set of agreed principles, alongside clearly identified areas for cooperation between the Australian and State and Territory governments.